sandoche/Darkmode.js/README.md

 ```

 ## Browser compatibility
-This library uses the CSS `mix-blend-mode: difference;` in order to provide the Dark Mode.
+This library uses the CSS `mix-blend-mode: difference;` to provide the Dark Mode.
 It may not be compatible with all the browsers.
 Therefore the widget has been hidden in Internet Explorer and Edge.
 This library also uses `prefers-color-scheme: dark` to automatically enable the Dark Mode if the OS prefered theme is dark.